alanng10/class-lang/Info/Article/Word/a.md

 Word "post" has meaning that is queued event.

+Word "file" has meaning that is storage node data.

+Word "fold" has meaning that is storage node list.

 Word "entry" has meaning that is associate entity.

 Word "view" has meaning that is presentation.